davrodpin/mole/README.md

 Mole is a cli application to create ssh tunnels, forwarding a local port to a remote endpoint through a ssh server.

-For more information about usage, examples and specific use cases, please visit https://davrodpin.github.io/mole/
+For more information about installation, usage, examples and specific use cases, please visit https://davrodpin.github.io/mole/

-## How to build
+## How to build from source

 ### Build and Install from Source